elegant-scipy/elegant-scipy/markdown/ch8.markdown

 add_curried(2)
 ```

 As we expected, it returned a function.
-Yay!
-Now let's see if we can use that returned function as expected.
+Now let's use that function:

 ```python
 add2 = add_curried(2)
 add2(5)
 ```

-Now, that worked, but `add_curried` was a reasonably hard function to read.
+Now, that worked, but `add_curried` was a hard function to read.
 Future us will probably have trouble remembering how we wrote that code.
 Luckily, Toolz has the, well, tools to help us out.